1KuMo/Skytoad/README.md

 This is purely for fun and learning experience.
 I’ve had some help from AI for my first steps, but I’m coding most of it myself as I improve my skills. 💻✨

-Feel free to suggest ideas or improvements—I'm open to feedback!
+Feel free to suggest ideas or advices—I'm open to feedback!
 You can add me on Discord: n3li0

 Peace! ✌️